gusosb/wk-sup2/README.md

 ```

-in the getUser query check is done to see if the user is admin and then fetches all the users and returns, if not it returns only the currentuser, which is already available from the context.
+In the getUser query check is done to see if the user is admin and then fetches all the users and returns, if not it returns only the currentuser, which is already available from the context.
+/backend/index.js
 ```
 getUser: async (root, args, context) => {
   const currentUser = context.currentUser